Oxidative phosphorylation

-The energy stored in the chemical bonds of glucose is released by the cell in the citric acid cycle producing carbon dioxide, and the energetic electron donors NADH and FADH.
+In aerobic respiration, the energy stored in the chemical bonds of glucose is released by the cell in glycolysis and subsequently the citric acid cycle, producing carbon dioxide and the energetic electron donors NADH and FADH₂.
 Oxidative phosphorylation uses these molecules and O2 to produce ATP, which is used throughout the cell whenever energy is needed.
 During oxidative phosphorylation, electrons are transferred from the electron donors to a series of electron acceptors in a series of redox reactions ending in oxygen, whose reaction releases half of the total energy.

-In eukaryotes, these redox reactions are catalyzed by a series of protein complexes within the inner membrane of the cell's mitochondria, whereas, in prokaryotes, these proteins are located in the cell's outer membrane.
+In eukaryotes, these redox reactions are catalyzed by a series of protein complexes within the inner mitochondrial membrane; whereas, in prokaryotes, these proteins are located in the cell's plasma membrane.
 These linked sets of proteins are called the electron transport chain.
-In eukaryotes, five main protein complexes are involved, whereas in prokaryotes many different enzymes are present, using a variety of electron donors and acceptors.
+In mitochondria, five main protein complexes are involved, whereas prokaryotes have various other enzymes, using a variety of electron donors and acceptors.